Is a Crystal a Rock?

 Calcite, pyrite, opal, marble, limestone, olivine - Courtesy of Stan Celestian.

-The remaining pieces in pop-up photos come from our collection.
+The remaining pieces in the pop-up photos come from our collection.

 Stone Mania Live Chat